jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 ![image](images/analysis_question_2.2.png)

 On the other hand, the worst-performing category is Insurance and Services with only 2 orders, an average value of R$ 141.50 per order, and 2 registered sellers in Olist.
-This shows that despite having a high average product value Insurance and Services is a category with no demand and the lowest interest among sellers.
+This shows that despite having a high average product value, Insurance and Services is a category with no demand and the lowest interest among sellers.

 ### 7.3.
 Does the best-performing product category have the highest number of orders and the highest average order value?
 ![image](images/analysis_question_3.1.png)